FindMySchool LogoFindMySchool

 Small schools can feel limited if they retreat into “making do”.
 The evidence here points the other way.
 The same SIAMS report refers to a personal development approach that tracks pupils’ experiences over time, including residential trips, leadership roles, and practical local learning (it even references activities such as lambing).
 Weekly forest school sessions are also mentioned, giving pupils regular time outdoors for reflection and structured activities.

-Performance data is for 2024 Key Stage 2 outcomes and shows a consistently strong pattern across subjects.
+Performance data is from the 2024-25 / 2025 Key Stage 2 dataset and shows a consistently strong pattern across subjects.

 reading 109 and maths 108, both comfortably above typical England benchmarks for scaled scores.